-Significantly improve your chances of getting the NIH funding you need by overcoming NIH grant intense competition and heightened federal spending restrictions by purchasing the on-demand webinar today.
+Significantly improve your chances of getting the NIH funding you need by overcoming NIH grant intense competition and heightened federal spending restrictions by purchasing the 90-minute on-demand webinar today.

-By attending this on-demand training session with Dr. Dant, you will learn how to significantly improve your chances of getting your research noticed and ultimately funded.
+By attending this 90-minute on-demand training session with Dr. Dant, you will learn how to significantly improve your chances of getting your research noticed and ultimately funded.
 Here are just a few of the proven tactics you’ll learn from this expert-led training:

 You may not realize it, but approximately 90% of your NIH grant application’s success can be attributed to how well you grab the interest of your review and peer review committee members.
 The Specific Aims Page and the Narrative Section of your Abstract are unarguably the most attention-grabbing sections of your grant.
 However, knowing how to make this happen is a skill that must be learned.